-How to do the Dumbbell Tate Press a little known exercise for the triceps for the more advanced weight lifters and those looking to add some variety to their workouts.
+What is the Dumbbell Tate Press and how to perform it?
+The Tate Press is a lessor known exercise for the triceps.
+It’s ideally more suited to the more advanced weight lifters and those looking to add some variety to their workouts.

-This is the how to perform the Tate Press tricep exercise page, including step by step instructions plus a video of the exercise in motion showing the technique.
+This is the how to perform the Tate Press tricep exercise page, including step by step instructions and pictures explaining and showing the exercise technique.

 - Development and strengthening of the tricep muscle.